joomlatools/joomlatools-console/README.md

 ------------------

 You can insert your extension into the `extensions` table.
 This lets you work without an extension manifest.
-Like `extension:install`, you must also use what would be the _element_ name from your manifest.
+Like `extension:install`, you should also use what would be the _element_ name from your manifest.

     joomla extension:register testsite com_awesome

-The type of extension that gets registered is based on the first 4 characters of your extension.
+The type of extension that gets registered is based on the first 4 characters of your extension argument you pass in.

 This command registers an extension of the 'module' type: